 Grid is a money management app that offers three primary services.

-- Grid Tax analyzes your pay stub and tax return to optimize your withholding amount.
-If your withholding amount is too high, you can add up to $250/month to your pay by adjusting it.
+• Grid Tax analyzes your pay stub and tax return to optimize your withholding amount.
+If your withholding amount is too high, you can add up to $250 monthly to your pay by adjusting it.
 You’ll need to submit an updated W-4.

 The Grid Tax service is free.
-To access the other services you will need to open an account and pay a $10/month fee.
+To access the other services you will need to open an account and pay a fee of $10 per month.
 There is no credit check and you will not need a cosigner.
 There are no fees or tips.

 How to Apply